 Zoologist Ronda J. Green, BSc(Hons), PhD has had extensive experience in ecological research and fauna surveys in south-eastern Queensland and other areas of Australia.
 Her son Darren has been assisting since his childhood and a proficient amateur naturalist and handler of animals.
 Working as a team they can:

-We recommend wherever possible at least two visits of at least four days each for most projects, to catch differences between seasons and to increase chances of observing inconspicuous species
+We recommend wherever possible at least two visits of at least four days each for major projects, to ascertain differences between seasons and to increase chances of observing inconspicuous species

 Denis Green has written a bird call quiz which has proved very popular at the Lamington Natural History Association's Information Centre at Binna Burra (at the edge of Lamington National Park).
 Ronda wrote an extensive natural history information program for the same computer, using photos taken by herself, Darren Green and Lesley Hutley (former LNHA president)